Peak Theory lines up media partners and funding as Cubcoats becomes a phenomenon

 “We don’t have any kids, we were just big kids,” said Markel.

-Institutional investors including strategic partner, Major League Baseball, and celebrity investor Will Smith’s Dreamers Fund, came on board.
-So did individual angel investors like FabFitFun co-founders Daniel and Michael Broukhim, the actress Hilary Duff, Schwarzenegger scion, Patrick Schwarzenegger, and Jen Rubio, the co-founder of Away.
+Institutional investors, including strategic partner Major League Baseball and celebrity investor Will Smith’s Dreamers Fund, came on board.
+So did individual angel investors like FabFitFun co-founders Daniel and Michael Broukhim, the actress Hilary Duff, Schwarzenegger scion, Patrick Schwarzenegger and Jen Rubio, the co-founder of Away.

-The Harmon Brothers video production company, which is behind a number of direct-to-consumer marketing hits like the mattress company Purple and others is collaborating on a series of videos with the Peak Theory team and investing in the company as well.
+The Harmon Brothers video production company, which is behind a number of direct-to-consumer marketing hits like the mattress company Purple and others is collaborating on a series of videos with the Peak Theory team and investing in the company, as well.

-“The idea of the company is to create a brand that’s not just the two-in-one cubcoat,” said Markel.
+“The idea of the company is to create a brand that’s not just the two-in-one Cubcoat,” said Markel.
 “We’re trailblazing a new area of consumer products that we think will be pretty hot.
 There’s a burgeoning space in two-in-one products.
 We’re uniquely situated to design these two-in-one products and build our own IP in terms of content.”

 Big media and entertainment companies are already clamoring to work with Peak Theory, the company said.
 Professional sports teams and leagues like Major League Baseball are only the first companies to publicly disclose their interest in the company.

 “We’re two big kids at heart with very whimsical dreams,” said Markel.
-“We’ve tried very hard to be two people who are not necessarily from the industry to come in and create a novel industry and rethink some of the way we do consumer products… .it’s been really fun.”
+“We’ve tried very hard to be two people who are not necessarily from the industry to come in and create a novel industry and rethink some of the way we do consumer products… it’s been really fun.”

 The company plans to expand the Cubcoats line to Canada, Australia and across Asia in 2019 — meaning popular favorites like Kali the kitty and Tim the puppy will be popping up in cities from Sydney to Seoul in addition to Seattle.

-Peak Theory has partnered with Nordstrom for the holiday season to sell its Cubcoats in roughly 100 of its locations and will have pop up shops of its own at The Grove mall in Los Angeles and the Americana mall in Glendale, Calif.
+Peak Theory has partnered with Nordstrom for the holiday season to sell its Cubcoats in roughly 100 of its locations and will have pop-up shops of its own at The Grove mall in Los Angeles and the Americana mall in Glendale, Calif.